Tonomy-Foundation/Tonomy-ID/README.md

 Set the configuration variables in the desired file in `./src/config`

 `config.json` is used by default.
-Staging config file is choosing based on the value of environment variable `NODE_ENV`
+Staging config file is choosing based on the value of environment variable `EXPO_NODE_ENV`

-Values for NODE_ENV
+Values for EXPO_NODE_ENV

-- NODE_ENV=development - uses the default `./src/config/config.json`
+- EXPO_NODE_ENV=development - uses the default `./src/config/config.json`
-- NODE_ENV=test - same as `development`. this is set when `npm test` is run
+- EXPO_NODE_ENV=test - same as `development`. this is set when `npm test` is run
-- NODE_ENV=local - same as `development`. this resolves the `@tonomy/tonomy-id-sdk` package to the local repository at `../Tonomy-ID-SDK` which is used for the `Tonomy-ID-Integration` repository when locally testing all software together.
+- EXPO_NODE_ENV=local - same as `development`. this resolves the `@tonomy/tonomy-id-sdk` package to the local repository at `../Tonomy-ID-SDK` which is used for the `Tonomy-ID-Integration` repository when locally testing all software together.
-- NODE_ENV=demo - uses `./src/config/config.demo.json`
+- EXPO_NODE_ENV=demo - uses `./src/config/config.demo.json`
-- NODE_ENV=staging - uses `./src/config/config.staging.json`
+- EXPO_NODE_ENV=staging - uses `./src/config/config.staging.json`
-- NODE_ENV=production - throws an error.
+- EXPO_NODE_ENV=production - throws an error.
 Will be used for the production deploy.

 Values for EXPO_PLATFORM